l-koehler/FF-converter/README.md

 This program is a simple graphical application which enables you to convert
 between all popular formats, by utilizing and combining other programs.
+To simply convert files, just click the Add button, add your file(s) and
+select a format in the dropdown list, then click Convert.
+For Videos, Music and Images, there are additional
+options, for example flipping the image or selecting codecs, in the tabs.

 #### Dependencies:
 * python3